-If you are looking for a specific cohort of students, please specify and we can send your research opportunity to only those students who meet your criteria.
-Our database of registered undergraduate students interested in undergraduate research opportunities is expansive.
+If you are looking for a specific cohort of students, please email email@example.com specify and we can send your opportunity to a select group of students who meet your criteria.
+Our database of registered undergraduate students interested in undergraduate research opportunities is quite expansive.

 How many hours per week should I expect a student to invest in research work?

 Plan on negotiating a schedule with the undergraduate.
 Sit down with them and their course schedule and plot out when they will be accountable for being present.
 It is important to have defined weekly times agreed upon with the student during the first couple months when he or she will be in need of the most support and training.